Emergency Response Referrals Alleging Abuse of Children Who Are Under DCFS Supervision and Residing in the Home of a Parent

 All new referrals on a child in an open investigation or case must be responded to with the same protocols as any other referral and avoid impacting an ongoing case worker’s relationship with the family or caregiver.
 The investigation must be conducted by an ER/ERCP CSW.
 For families serviced by vertical case planning such as the American Indian Unit, best practice indicates a separate CSW other than the case carrying CSW will conduct the investigation in order to have an unbiased, independent assessment of the allegation.

-The decision to remove a child from the home shall be made in consultation with the affected case carrying CSW and the ER CSW investigating the referral and with the approval of his/her SCSW.
+The decision to remove a child from the home shall be made in consultation with the affected case carrying CSW and the ER CSW investigating the referral and with the approval of their SCSW.
 If there is a disagreement the matter shall be resolved through the chain of command.
 If there is no resolution, the ARA of the ER CSW will make the final determination.
 It will be the responsibility of the case carrying CSW to place the child, unless the child was removed by ERCP, in which case the ERCP CSW is responsible for placing the child.

 In situations where the case carrying worker has taken the child into temporary custody, they will be responsible for completing the SDM Safety and Risk Assessment.